 “As a kid I would go to these athletic events and watch my brothers or my male relatives play.
 In the back of my mind, it was always like, ‘Why can’t girls do this?
 I can play this sport, how come we don’t have teams?’

 My basketball coach in high school made a huge impression on me.
 His name was Jeff.
 He was definitely a tough coach, but I learned a lot from him, not just about basketball but all aspects of life.
 He was always pushing me to become a better.
-He challenge me to become the best player I could be, and it was tough, because I would get so frustrated.
+He challenged me to become the best player I could be, and it was tough, because I would get so frustrated.

 Even back then, we’d have our games videotaped and he’d be breaking down film and watching and saying, ‘Okay, this is what you did here, this is what you should do.’
 Taking that time and giving that constructive criticism to become a better player.
 I tell you, I was just so fortunate to have teachers who taught me to not only stick up for myself but to have great character.
-All those teacher got me thinking, ‘You know, maybe I want to teach too.
+All those teachers got me thinking, ‘You know, maybe I want to teach, too.
 And if I get into education, I can coach, and that’s something I’d really like to do.’

 So that’s what I did.
 I was a PE teacher first, and this is my 28th year in the district.
-They asked me to be principal of the middle school about 4 years ago, and I’m also the athletic director for both the middle and high schools.”
+They asked me to be principal of the middle school about four years ago, and I’m also the athletic director for both the middle and high schools.”

 “There are so many life lessons in team sports.
-Like, when you go through life you’re not always going to win at things.
-There’s going to be disappointments, there’s going to be heartbreaks, but you have to be able to accept those head on and work yourself through it.
+Like, when you go through life, you’re not always going to win at things.
+There’s going to be disappointments, there’s going to be heartbreaks, but you have to be able to accept those head-on and work yourself through it.
 Every game there’s a winner and a loser, and you have to be able to handle it.